Fringe! presents Zero Patience

 dir.
 John Greyson | Canada | 1993 | 97 min

 There never was, and never will be again, a musical like ‘Zero Patience’.
-Worlds collide as Nineteenth century explorer Sir Richard Burton, joins forces with the ghost of ‘Patient Zero’, to refute the urban legend of how HIV was introduced to North America.
-Offering a subversive and sassy take on the aids epidemic, this film once lauded for its “spunk, humour, enthusiasm and wit.”, remains a jewel in the New Queer Cinema crown.
+Worlds collide as 19th century explorer Sir Richard Burton, joins forces with the ghost of ‘Patient Zero’, to refute the urban legend of how HIV was introduced to North America.
+Offering a subversive and sassy take on the AIDS epidemic, this film once lauded for its “spunk, humour, enthusiasm and wit.”, remains a jewel in the New Queer Cinema crown.
 Come in with an open heart and mind, ready for underwater ballet numbers and songs that will make you laugh, whilst challenging your preconceptions.

 Short before the feature

 dir.
 John Greyson | Canada | 1990 | 35 min